-First and foremost before you get chickens, know your zoning restrictions.
+First and foremost, before you get chickens, know your zoning restrictions.
 Many cities, states, and counties have different laws regarding keeping livestock.
-If you are in the city, if you are allowed backyard chickens, you will most likely be restricted to a small number of hens omitting roosters.
+If you are in the city, if you are allowed backyard chickens, you will most likely be restricted to a small number of hens, omitting roosters.

-In the county or country you may have more freedom, but you will still need to abide by guidelines.
+In the county or country, you may have more freedom, but you will still need to abide by guidelines.

-If you are unsure of what your zoning laws require, you can find out simply by calling the State Veternian for your state and asking.
+If you are unsure of what your zoning laws require, you can find out simply by calling the State Veterinarian for your state and asking.
 They will be able to tell you based on your location what your restrictions are.

 As the saying goes, “You can’t have just one”.
 This more than applies to owning chickens.
-I started out with 17 Buff Orpington chicks and now have ballooned to a flock of 50+ of various breeds.
-I totally underestimated the addiction risk of chickens.
-I absolutely love my backyard divas and have plans for more.
+I started with 17 Buff Orpington chicks and now have ballooned to a flock of 50+ of various breeds.
+I underestimated the addiction risk of chickens.
+I love my backyard divas and have plans for more.

 Chickens require time and daily care.
 Like all pets, chickens require dedication.
 However, chickens require little but give much in return.

 To illustrate.
 My flock of 50 and 7 coops requires about 30 minutes of my time every morning.
 Daily chores consist of cleaning the coops, filling feeders, filling waterers, collecting eggs, and maintaining nesting boxes.
 All of this, while sounding like a lot does not require much time out of my day.